Learn to make this popular Javanese sambal goreng kentang that is perfect to go with rice or lontong.

 Cook the potatoes (frying, baking, or with air-fryer):

 - If you choose to deep-fry the potato, heat up enough oil to do so and fry the potatoes until they are crispy.
 Dish out and set aside on a paper towel to absorb extra fat.
 If you choose to bake, preheat your oven to 375 F. Line a baking sheet with aluminum foil and grease with some oil.
 Lay the potatoes in a single layer and drizzle with some oil and bake for about 25-30 minute or longer (shake the baking sheet in between baking) until the potatoes are cooked through and crispy.
 Set aside

 - Stir to make sure the sambal is coating everything.
-Add in the coconut milk and bring to the point when it's about to boil and then lower the heat and let it cook until it's thickened.
-Don't over stir or you will break the livers too much.
+If you want to add coconut cream, add it here and let it cook until it's thickened.
+Don't over stir or you will break the livers (if using) too much.
 Have a taste and adjust by adding more sugar and/or salt if needed.
-It should taste just slightly sweet, spicy and savory
+It should taste just savory, slightly sweet, and spicy